guettli/check-conditions/README.md

 Imagine you want to get a signal if a condition is gone.
 For example you want to hear music if the condition "StillProvisioning" is gone.

 The sub-command "while" takes on optional regex.
-If not line matches the regex, then command stops.
+If no line matches the regex, then command stops.

 If you don't provide a regex, then `check-conditions while` runs forever.